Reporting a stray dog

 The dog warden may also impose one or more control conditions designed to improve how you manage your dog.

-If your dog is seized and you cannot be identified or located, your dog will be taken to the council pound (or a pound operated by a third party on behalf of the council).
+If your dog is seized and you cannot be located, your dog will be taken to the council pound (or a pound operated by a third party on behalf of the council).
 If you have not claimed your dog within five days, or you cannot be identified or located, your dog may be put down or sold.

 If you claim your seized dog within five days, you will have to pay for the cost of keeping your dog in the pound and any veterinary fees, as well as any fixed penalty imposed, before your dog will be released to you.
 If you do not pay the necessary sum within a period set by the council, your dog may be put down or sold.